-(d) Report the PM2.5 and PM10 EFs as specified in Table 13.6. in paragraph 13.4.
+(d) Report the final PM2.5 and PM10 EF as specified in Table 13.6. in paragraph 13.4.

 12.2.
 Measurement of Particle Number (PN) Concentration

 This paragraph describes the specifications for the PN emissions measurement during brake emissions testing.
 The PN sampling and measurement systems enable the quantification of the number of particles generated by the brake during the test.
 The measured PN emissions along with the parameters from the test provide the emissions factors for the brake under testing in the number of particles emitted per unit of distance driven.
 The test system shall be capable of measuring Total-PN (TPN10) and Solid-PN (SPN10) at a nominal particle size of approximately 10 nm electrical mobility diameter and larger.